StevenYuan666/StevenYuan666/README.md

 ### 🔭 I’m the third year undergraduate student at McGill University majoring in Computer Science.
 ### 🧐 My research interest is about the machine learning, more specifically the gaming design and the reinforcement learning.
 ### 📧 If you have any question about my projects or have cooperation intention to me, feel free to contact me via email: ye.yuan3@mail.mcgill.ca
-### 💰 I'm seeking for part-time jobs opportunities or internship.
+### 💰 I'm seeking for research opportunities or internship.
 Feel free to contact me as well.

 ### 👀 Here I listed some of my representative projects
 #### Machine Learning Related Projects Experience